hackerb9/vt340test/emulators/vwsvt200/README.md

 Apparently, before [DECterm](decterm.md) running on DECwindows, DEC released a VT200 emulator on a peculiar windowing system called _VWS_ ("Vax Workstation Software Windowing System").
-There are a few things interesting about this emulator, from a VT340 perspective.
+There are a few things interesting about this terminal emulator, from a VT340 perspective.

 ## Portable Font